An organized mind is a calm mind and a happy mind.

 MY NEXT ORGANIZATION PROJECT

 I am still in the process of tidying up!
 Discarding things that no longer bring me passion.
-This will take at least another year, but I know it will happen.
+This is an ongoing process that brings me joy, and I know that eventually it will lead to even greater peace of mind and fulfillment.
 That is what counts.
+Never a dull moment.
+La De Da.

 Have you attempted to complete a major organization project?
 How did it make you feel?
 Please share your story in the comments!